 - Make recommended changes in lifestyle.
 Work together with a nutritionist to develop a diet that will take care of your kidneys, and ask your physician to recommend an appropriate exercise routine to make sure you stay in shape.
 And don’t forget your mental health.
 A chronic condition like kidney disease can cause an unhealthy amount of stress, which can result in depression if left untreated.

 The highly trained care team at Abby Senior Care can help those diagnosed with kidney disease improve health outcomes in a multitude of ways, including providing medication reminders, transportation to doctor appointments, shopping and healthy meal preparation, and more.
-Contact us at 303-699-8840 for more information on our at home care in Denver, CO and the surrounding communities.
+Contact us at 303-699-8840 for more information on our in home elderly care in Parker, CO and the surrounding communities.